springuser7000/Uno/README.md

 Finally, we perfectly complete ALHPA versions of Project Uno.
 We made all of them in Project Uno's Original package.
 Let see you again at Project Uno's expansion(BETA version)

+#BETA
+## ALPHA - BETA Midway
+We made a box for show Mining / Fortune level.
+And we made Tab for Expansion.

+## BETA 1